 Creditor Rights, Threat of Liquidation, and Labor-Capital Choice of Firms

-In 2002, a legal reform introduced in India allowed secured creditors to seize and liquidate the defaulter’s assets.
-We study firms’ choice between capital and labor in response to these strengthened creditor rights by exploiting variation in their pre-policy proportion of collateralizable assets.
-We find that firms increased employment, reduced their capital investments, and substituted secured formal credit with trade credit.
-These results are consistent with an increased threat of liquidation for firms.
-We find support for our main results across regions with different pre-policy court-eciency and across industries with different elasticities of substitution between capital and labor.
+In 2002, India introduced a legal reform that allowed secured creditors to seize and liquidate the defaulter’s assets, thereby strengthening creditor rights.
+We study the impact of the legal change on firms’ real decisions regarding their capital and labor, exploiting variation in their pre-policy proportion of collateralizable assets.
+We find that firms increased employment and reduced their capital investments.
+These effects are especially stronger for firms in regions with less-efficient courts.
+Our results are consistent with an increased threat of liquidation for firms following the passage of the law.

 Keywords: Labor and Finance, Creditor Rights, Employment, Labor-Capital Choice, Labor Intensity, SARFAESI